Roman number d. How do Roman numerals work?

 M 1000

-To remember numbers that are unusual for us using the Arabic system, there are several special mnemonic phrases in Russian and English:
+To remember numbers that are unusual for us who use the Arabic system, there are several special mnemonic phrases in Russian and English:

 I Value Xylophones Like Cows Dig Milk

 The ban on the fourth use of the same number in a row began to appear only in the 19th century.
-Therefore, in ancient texts one can see variants IIII and VIIII instead of IV and IX, and even IIIII or XXXXXX instead of V and LX.
-The remains of this writing can be seen on the clock, where four is often marked with exactly four units.
-In old books, there are also frequent cases of double subtractions - XIIX or IIXX instead of the standard XVIII in our days.
+Therefore, in ancient texts one can see variants IIII and VIII instead of IV and IX, and even IIII or XXXXXX instead of V and LX.
+Remnants of this writing can be seen on the clock, where four is often marked with four units.
+In old books, there are also frequent cases of double subtractions - XIIX or IIXX instead of the standard XVIII.

 Origin

-At the moment, there is no unified theory of the origin of Roman numerals.
-One of the most popular hypotheses is that the Etruscan-Roman numerals originated from a counting system that uses notches instead of numbers.
+At the moment there is no single theory of the origin of Roman numerals.
+One of the most popular hypotheses is that Etruscan-Roman numerals originated from a counting system that uses notched strokes instead of numbers.

-Thus, the number "I" is not the Latin or more ancient letter "i", but a notch that resembles the shape of this letter.
-Every fifth notch was marked with a bevel - V, and the tenth was crossed out - X. The number 10 in this account looked like this: IIIIΛIIIIX.
+Thus, the number “I” is not the Latin or more ancient letter “i”, but a notch reminiscent of the shape of this letter.
+Every fifth notch was marked with a bevel - V, and the tenth was crossed out - X. The number 10 in this count looked like this: IIIIΛIIIIX.

-It is thanks to such a record of numbers in a row that we owe a special system for adding Roman numerals: over time, the record of the number 8 (IIIIΛIII) could be reduced to ΛIII, which convincingly demonstrates how the Roman counting system got its specifics.
-Gradually, the notches turned into graphic symbols I, V and X, and gained independence.
-Later they began to be identified with Roman letters - as they were outwardly similar to them.
+It is thanks to this recording of numbers in a row that we owe a special system of adding Roman numerals: over time, the recording of the number 8 (IIIIΛIII) could be reduced to ΛIII, which convincingly demonstrates how the Roman counting system acquired its specificity.
+Gradually, the notches turned into graphic symbols I, V and X, and acquired independence.
+Later they began to be identified with Roman letters - since they were similar in appearance to them.

-An alternative theory belongs to Alfred Cooper, who suggested considering the Roman counting system from the point of view of physiology.
-Cooper believes that I, II, III, IIII is a graphical representation of the number of fingers of the right hand thrown out by the trader when naming the price.
-V - this is a set aside thumb, forming together with the palm a figure similar to the letter V.
+An alternative theory belongs to Alfred Cooper, who suggested looking at the Roman counting system from a physiological point of view.
+Cooper believes that I, II, III, IIII is a graphical representation of the number of fingers of the right hand thrown out by the trader when calling the price.
+V is the extended thumb, which together with the palm forms a figure similar to the letter V.

-That is why Roman numerals sum up not only units, but also add them to fives - VI, VII, etc. - this is the thumb and other exposed fingers of the hand.
-The number 10 was expressed using the crossing of hands or fingers, hence the symbol X. Another option is that the number V was simply doubled, getting X. Large numbers were transmitted using the left palm, which counted tens.
-So gradually the signs of the ancient finger count became pictograms, which then began to be identified with the letters of the Latin alphabet.
+That is why Roman numerals add up not only ones, but also add them with fives - VI, VII, etc. - this is the thumb thrown back and the other fingers of the hand extended.
+The number 10 was expressed by crossing the hands or fingers, hence the symbol X. Another option was to simply double the number V, getting an X. Large numbers were transmitted using the left palm, which counted tens.
+So gradually the signs of ancient finger counting became pictograms, which then began to be identified with the letters of the Latin alphabet.

 Today in Russia, Roman numerals are needed, first of all, to record the number of the century or millennium.
-It is convenient to put Roman numerals next to Arabic ones - if you write a century in Roman numerals, and then a year in Arabic, then your eyes will not ripple from the abundance of identical signs.
-Roman numerals are somewhat archaic.
-With their help, they also traditionally indicate the serial number of the monarch (Peter I), the number of the volume of a multi-volume edition, and sometimes the chapter of the book.
+It is convenient to place Roman numerals next to Arabic ones - if you write the century in Roman numerals, and then the year in Arabic, then your eyes will not be dazzled by the abundance of identical signs.
+Roman numerals have a certain connotation of archaism.
+They are also traditionally used to indicate the serial number of the monarch (Peter I), the volume number of a multi-volume publication, and sometimes the chapter of a book.
 Roman numerals are also used in antique watch dials.
-Important numbers, such as the year of the Olympiad or the number of a scientific law, can also be recorded using Roman numerals: World War II, Euclid's fifth postulate.
+Important numbers, such as the year of the Olympiad or the number of a scientific law, can also be recorded using Roman numerals: World War II, Euclid's V postulate.

-In different countries, Roman numerals are used a little differently: in the USSR it was customary to use them to indicate the month of the year (1.XI.65).
-In the West, Roman numerals often write the number of the year in movie credits or on building facades.
+In different countries, Roman numerals are used slightly differently: in the USSR it was customary to indicate the month of the year using them (1.XI.65).
+In the West, the year number is often written in Roman numerals in the credits of films or on the facades of buildings.

-In a part of Europe, especially in Lithuania, one can often find Roman numerals designating the days of the week (I - Monday, and so on).
-In the Netherlands, Roman numerals sometimes represent floors.
-And in Italy, they mark 100-meter sections of the path, marking, at the same time, with Arabic numerals each kilometer.
+In parts of Europe, especially in Lithuania, you can often find the days of the week designated in Roman numerals (I – Monday, and so on).
+In Holland, Roman numerals are sometimes used to denote floors.
+And in Italy they mark 100-meter sections of the route, marking, at the same time, every kilometer with Arabic numerals.

-In Russia, when writing by hand, it is customary to underline Roman numerals from below and from above at the same time.
-However, often in other countries, an underscore from above meant an increase in the case of a number by a factor of 1000 (or 10,000 times with a double underscore).
+In Russia, when writing by hand, it is customary to emphasize the Roman numerals below and above at the same time.
+However, often in other countries, the underscore meant increasing the case of the number by 1000 times (or 10,000 times with a double underscore).

-There is a common misconception that modern Western clothing sizes have something to do with Roman numerals.
-In fact, the designations XXL, S, M, L, etc. have no connection with them: these are abbreviations of the English words eXtra (very), Small (small), Large (large).
+There is a common misconception that modern Western clothing sizes have some connection with Roman numerals.
+In fact, the designations are XXL, S, M, L, etc. have no connection with them: these are abbreviations of the English words eXtra (very), Small (small), Large (large).

-We all use Roman numerals - we mark the numbers of centuries or months of the year with them.
-Roman numerals are on watch dials, including those on the chimes of the Spasskaya Tower.
+We all use Roman numerals - we use them to mark the numbers of centuries or months of the year.
+Roman numerals are found on clock dials, including the chimes of the Spasskaya Tower.
 We use them, but we don't know much about them.

 The Roman counting system in its modern version consists of the following basic signs: